jdjohn215/milwaukee-weather/README.md

 (2) commits the updated dataset to the repository

-(3) runs the script to build the graph
+(3) runs the scripts to build the graphs

 (4) commits the graph to the repository.
 All this takes less than 1 minute per run.